Pennsylvania Academy of the Fine Arts: Buildings

-The Furness-Hewitt building
+Furness-Hewitt building

 The current museum building began construction in 1871 and opened in 1876 in connection with the Philadelphia Centennial.
 Designed by the American architects Frank Furness and George Hewitt, it has been called "One of the most magnificent Victorian buildings in the country."
 The building's façade draws from a number of different historical styles, including Second Empire, Renaissance Revival and Gothic Revival, amalgamated in an "aggressively personal manner".
 The building's exterior coloration combines "rusticated brownstone, dressed sandstone, polished pink granite, red pressed brick, and purplish terra-cotta."
 It was the first structure in the U.S. specifically designed for fine arts instruction and exhibition in a consolidated facility.

 The inside of the building is equally varied, combining "gilt floral patterns incised on a field of Venetian red; ... [a] cerulean blue ceiling sprinkled with silver stars", and plum, ochre, sand and olive green gallery walls.
 The building's structure combines brick, stone and iron; because of fire-proofing concerns, some of the iron i-beams were left uncovered.

-1876 opening notes:
+1876 opening notes

+The book A Century After, picturesque glimpses of Philadelphia and Pennsylvania includes the following on the 1876 opening:

 The newly-built Academy of Fine Arts will bear comparison with any institution of its kind in America.
 It has a front of one hundred feet on Broad Street and a depth of two hundred and fifty-eight feet on Cherry Street.
 Its situation, with a street on each of its three sides, and an open space along a considerable portion of the fourth, is very advantageous as regards lighting, and freedom from risk by fire.

 It is built of brick, the principal entrance, which is two stories high, being augmented with encaustic tiles, terra-cotta statuary, and light stone dressings.
 The walls are laid in patterns of red and white brick.
 Over the main entrance on Broad Street there is a large Gothic window with stone tracery.
 The Cherry Street front is relieved by a colonnade supporting arched windows, back of which is the transept and pointed gable.

 Beyond the entrance vestibule is the main staircase, which starts from a wide hall and leads to the galleries on the second floor.
 Along the Cherry Street side of the Academy are five galleries arranged for casts from the antique; and, further on, are rooms for drapery painting, and the life class.
 These have a clear north light which can never be obstructed.

 On the south side, there is a large lecture room, with retiring rooms, and back of these are the modeling rooms and rooms devoted to the use of students and professors.